ClaireGuerin/institution-evolution/README.md

 ## Requirements

-Scipy, Numpy,
-Pytest to test code
+Scipy and Numpy for running simulations, Pytest to test code.
+To install all requirements, run: pip install -r requirements.txt

 This code is written under Python 3.7.3

 ## Parameters